CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 23 Refactor based on feedback from hatchways and resubmit
-    - add install directions and prereqs to README
     - add strategic comments throughout the code to further enhance readability
     - sidebar font and size responsive
     - basic small screen styling